exclaves/exclaves.github.io/content/posts/2023-02-19-growing-land-art/index.md

 While this should be approximately the right place, I've also found notes from 1987, just two years following the initial installation, that two of the pines had already died.
 Surely more have passed since then.
 By 1995, it was considered "unrecognizable."

-I find the hard part is not seeing twisty, curving, turning pines.
+I find the difficult part is not seeing twisty, curving, turning pines.
 The forest abounds in them, as it does in small clearings and apart groves of older trees.

 <div class="multi">
 {{< img "assets/1670154005_8.jpg" >}}